Before You Arrive

 This section also suggests things you can do to make your arrival easier.
 For example, you can read the guide Welcome to Canada: What you should know.
 It is full of useful information.

 In order to make your move easier, you may also want to learn about the weather in Ontario before you arrive.

 From the world’s longest street to the world longest freshwater beach, there’s always more to discover in Ontario.
 Explore your new home.

 Advisory Notice: Paid Representatives

-The Ministry of Citizenship and immigration is aware that, in the past, some individuals considering immigration to Ontario have paid large fees to persons who may have provided incorrect or fraudulent advice.
+The Ministry of Citizenship, Immigration and International Trade is aware that, in the past, some individuals considering immigration to Ontario have paid large fees to persons who may have provided incorrect or fraudulent advice.

 Individuals who are considering hiring a paid representative to assist them with immigration matters processed by the by the Opportunities Ontario: Provincial Nominee Program and/or the Canadian Government should be aware the federal government’s Immigration and Refugee Protection Regulations state that only authorized representatives may charge fees to represent an individual in an immigration application.
 The OPPNP applies this rule.